Plywood Industry Statistics 2026: Market Size, Trade & Trends

 - Indonesia secured zero reciprocal duty on lauan plywood under a February 2026 bilateral trade agreement

-- A Commerce Department report due October 1, 2026, will assess whether tariffs should expand to additional wood product categories
+- A Commerce Department report due October 1, 2026 will assess whether Section 232 tariffs should expand to additional wood product categories (potentially including hardwoods or pallets)

-In June 2025, the U.S. Department of Commerce initiated antidumping duty (AD) and countervailing duty (CVD) investigations on hardwood and decorative plywood from China, Indonesia, and Vietnam.
-As of February 2026:
+June 2025: the U.S. Department of Commerce opened antidumping (AD) and countervailing duty (CVD) investigations on hardwood and decorative plywood from China, Indonesia, and Vietnam.
+The preliminary phase has now closed.
+The numbers that came out are heavy:

 EU Duties on Chinese Plywood

-The European Union maintains an 86.8% duty on Chinese hardwood plywood, with a single cooperating exporter exemption at 43.2%.
-This policy continues to redirect European import demand toward alternative suppliers including Vietnam, which benefits from 0% duty under the EVFTA with a valid Certificate of Origin.
+The EU runs an 86.8% duty on Chinese hardwood plywood, with a single cooperating exporter exemption at 43.2%.
+That tariff structure continues to push European import demand toward alternative origins.
+Vietnam is the principal beneficiary — 0% duty under the EVFTA against a valid Certificate of Origin.

 Formwork Plywood Market

-Formwork plywood represents one of the fastest-growing segments within construction plywood.
-Key data points:
+Formwork plywood is one of the fastest-growing segments inside construction plywood.
+Data points worth tracking:

 - Formwork accounts for approximately 49.9% of the construction plywood segment globally